Booker T. Washington: Tuskegee Machine

 Washington was a dominant figure of the African-American community, then still overwhelmingly based in the South, from 1890 to his death in 1915.
 His Atlanta Address of 1895 received national attention.
 He was a popular spokesman for African-American citizens.
 Representing the last generation of black leaders born into slavery, Washington was generally perceived as a supporter of education for freedmen and their descendants in the post-Reconstruction, Jim Crow-era South.
 He stressed basic education and training in the skills of the tradesperson and domestic because he thought these represented the work abilities most needed in what was still a rural economy.

-Throughout the final twenty years of his life, he maintained his standing through a nationwide network of supporters including black educators, ministers, editors, and businessmen, especially those who supported his views on social and educational issues for blacks.
+Throughout the final twenty years of his life, he maintained his standing through a nationwide network of supporters including black educators, ministers, editors, and businessmen, especially those who supported his views on social and educational issues for Black people.
 He also gained access to top national white leaders in politics, philanthropy and education, raised large sums, was consulted on race issues, and was awarded honorary degrees from Harvard University in 1896 and Dartmouth College in 1901.

 Late in his career, Washington was criticized by civil rights leader and NAACP founder W. E. B. Du Bois.
 Du Bois and his supporters opposed the Atlanta Address as the "Atlanta Compromise", because it suggested that African Americans should work for, and submit to, white political rule.
 Du Bois insisted on full civil rights, due process of law, and increased political representation for African Americans which, he believed, could only be achieved through activism and higher education for African Americans.
 He believed that "the talented tenth" would lead the race.
 Du Bois labeled Washington, "the Great Accommodator."
-Washington responded that confrontation could lead to disaster for the outnumbered blacks, and that cooperation with supportive whites was the only way to overcome racism in the long run.
+Washington responded that confrontation could lead to disaster for the outnumbered Black people, and that cooperation with supportive whites was the only way to overcome racism in the long run.

-While promoting moderation, Washington contributed secretly and substantially to mounting legal challenges activist African Americans launched against segregation and disenfranchisement of blacks.
+While promoting moderation, Washington contributed secretly and substantially to mounting legal challenges activist African Americans launched against segregation and disenfranchisement of Black people.
 In his public role, he believed he could achieve more by skillful accommodation to the social realities of the age of segregation.

 Washington's work on education helped him enlist both the moral and substantial financial support of many major white philanthropists.
 He became a friend of such self-made men as Standard Oil magnate Henry Huttleston Rogers; Sears, Roebuck and Company President Julius Rosenwald; and George Eastman, inventor of roll film, founder of Eastman Kodak, and developer of a major part of the photography industry.
 These individuals and many other wealthy men and women funded his causes, including Hampton and Tuskegee institutes.